cunybpl/nycet_pnp/src/content/guides/systems/steam-distribution.md

 ## Evaluation of Energy Consumption

 The steam distribution system distributes heat energy, with losses to the non-conditioned environment along the way, but does not inherently consume energy.
 The exceptions are systems with a vacuum pump, which consumes electricity.
 Generally the energy related to the steam distribution system is not quantified; instead the energy consumption of the overall low pressure steam plant is quantified.
-For more information see <a href="/documents/plants/steam-plant"> this link </a>.
+For more information see <a href="/documents/plants/steam-plant">Steam Plant</a>.

 <table>
     <caption>Table 1.
 Key values, components and measurements</caption>